-3.3.2 Podman
+3.3.1 Podman

 In this section it is described the OCI container installation process under podman for the ABC SBC and the Cluster Config Manager.
 The procedure is based on podman 4.3.1 used on Debian 12.
+In case podman version 5.x is used, this handbook provides different network configuration as podman 5.x contains --route option.